South Indian Street Food, Coffee, Tea & Craft Beer

 A fantastic team

-Curry Leaf Cafe is the brainchild of former food critic and car journalist Euan Sey and chef Kanthi Kiran Thamma, whose background includes chefing roles at award-winning Brighton Indian restaurant The Chilli Pickle and as Food Champion at Jamie Oliver’s Recipease – roles that left him with a profound respect for quality seasonal ingredients.
+Curry Leaf Cafe is the brainchild of former food critic and car journalist Euan Sey and former chef Kanthi Kiran Thamma, whose background includes chefing roles at award-winning Brighton Indian restaurant The Chilli Pickle and as Food Champion at Jamie Oliver’s Recipease – roles that left him with a profound respect for quality seasonal ingredients.

 Curry Leaf Cafe is exactly that – a cafe, not a restaurant – and has the price list to match; a three-course meal typically costs around £20 per head, and a filling, healthy lunch can be had for as little as £7.
 All ingredients are locally sourced where possible and around half of the menu is vegetarian.